Safety Beach (Vic.)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 20 active transport stops operating in Safety Beach, consisting of a mix of buses.
-These stops are served by two individual routes, collectively offering 400 weekly passenger trips.
+Public transport analysis shows 20 active transport stops operating within Safety Beach, consisting of a mix of buses.
+These stops are served by two individual routes, collectively providing 400 weekly passenger trips.
 Transport accessibility is rated as moderate, with residents typically located 421 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward, with car remaining the dominant mode at 96%.
-Vehicle ownership averages 1.5 per dwelling, exceeding the regional average.
+As primarily residential area, most residents commute outward and car remains the dominant mode at 96%.
+Vehicle ownership averages 1.5 per dwelling, above the regional average.
 According to the 2021 Census, a high 27.2% of residents work from home, which may reflect COVID-19 conditions.

 Service frequency averages 57 trips per day across all routes, equating to approximately 20 weekly trips per individual stop.